 “Selvedge denim is made on old-style shuttle looms.
 The fabric is woven using one continuous cross thread; the weft.
 As the weft loops back into the edge of the weave, the selvedge [derived from 'self edge'] edge is created…Selvedge production is much slower than conventionally produced denim [creating a softer, more durable fabric], and only the best raw materials are used.
 It can be compared to the ‘slow food’ movement; this is slow denim.”

 Many pairs of Nudie, in particular, are also made with organic and/or recycled cotton.
-The following three videos show the unique life cycle of Nudie Jeans—from harvesting the organic cotton, to artisanal denim-distressing techniques, to the dismantling and revival of old jeans through fabric recycling.
+The following videos show the unique life cycle of Nudie Jeans—from harvesting the organic cotton, to the artisanal craftsmanship that goes into every pair, to the brand’s repair/reuse/reduce ethos, to the dismantling and revival of old jeans through fabric recycling:

 (click to enlarge)